-The KROSS results demonstrate that galaxies at this epoch appear to have high gas to baryonic mass fractions (35%) comparable to those measured through CO observations at $z \sim 1$ but how do these results compare to galaxies at z = 0?
-If we use the atomic and molecular hydrogen gas masses in Leroy et al. (2008) and assume solar helium abundance, we obtain a median gas to baryonic mass fraction of $26 \pm 4\%$ for 19 local galaxies in the same stellar mass range as KROSS (8.7 $< \log[M{\star}] < 10.9$ ).
-Although we note that they measure their stellar and gas masses within a median radius of $15.6 \pm 1.1$ kpc, which is on average a factor of 1.6 larger than the median KROSS $r{2.2}$ .
-By taking the KROSS gas fractions inferred by inverting the KSR ( $f{g,KS,b} = 35 \pm 7\%$ ) and comparing to the Leroy et al. (2008) then there is little evidence that a strong decrease in the total gas content of star-forming galaxies has occurred since z = 1.
-However, from the data presented in Leroy et al. (2008) and Saintonge et al. (2011a) we find average molecular gas fractions of $4 \pm 1\%$ and $9 \pm 5\%$ for local galaxies respectively, so as discussed above, if we assume the KROSS gas fraction is dominated by molecular gas then this has decreased by a factor of $\sim 4-9$ since z = 1.
+The KROSS results demonstrate that galaxies at this epoch appear to have high gas to baryonic mass fractions (35 per cent) comparable to those measured through CO observations at $z \sim 1$ but how do these results compare to galaxies at z = 0?
+If we use the gas masses from Leroy et al. (2008), we obtain a median gas to baryonic mass fraction of $22 \pm 4$ per cent for 19 local galaxies in the same stellar mass range as KROSS (8.7 < $\log [M{\star}]$ < 10.9).
+Although we note that they measure their stellar and gas masses within a median radius of $15.6 \pm 1.1$ kpc, which is on average a factor of 1.6 larger than the median KROSS $r{2,2}$ .
+By taking the KROSS gas fractions inferred by inverting the KSR ( $f{g, KS, b} = 35 \pm 7$ per cent) and comparing to the Leroy et al. (2008) then there is little evidence that a strong decrease (only 1.6 $\sigma$ ) in the total gas content of star-forming galaxies has occurred since z = 1.
+However, from the data presented in Leroy et al. (2008) and Saintonge et al. (2011a) we find average molecular gas fractions of $4 \pm 1$ per cent and $9 \pm 5$ per cent for local galaxies, respectively, so as discussed above, if we assume the KROSS gas fraction is dominated by molecular gas then this has decreased by a factor of $\sim$ 4-9 since z = 1.
 We note that in a forthcoming paper we will present ALMA observations to infer the molecular gas mass for a subset of the KROSS galaxies using an orthogonal method.

-In an idealised scenario, assuming no further gas is added, then at constant star formation the KROSS galaxies will use up their fuel in $t{dep} \sim 0.8 \pm 0.4$ Gyr (i.e. by z = 0.7) and would therefore now be passive systems.
+In an idealized scenario, assuming no further gas is added, then at constant star formation the KROSS galaxies will use up their fuel in $t{dep} \sim 0.8 \pm 0.4$ Gyr (i.e. by z = 0.7) and would therefore now be passive systems.
 However, this is probably unrealistic as further gas accretion is likely to occur and the star formation may be episodic.
-This depletion timescale is in agreement with the average found by Saintonge et al. (2011b) in nearby galaxies of $\sim 1$ Gyr.
+This depletion time-scale is in agreement with the average found by Saintonge et al. (2011b) in nearby galaxies of ~1 Gyr.

-By combining the gas mass from inverting the KSR with the stellar mass and dynamical mass we can estimate the dark matter fraction of the KROSS galaxies within $2.2 r_e$ (~ 9.5 kpc).
-A median dark matter fraction of $f{DM} = 65 \pm 12\%$ is inferred which is in excellent agreement with the median value extracted at the same redshift from the EAGLE hydrodynamical simulation of $f{DM,E} = 67 \pm 8\%$ and with that of local disc galaxies ( $f{DM} = 68\%$ , within $2.2 r_e$ , Courteau & Dutton 2015).
+By combining the gas mass from inverting the KSR with the stellar mass and dynamical mass we can estimate the dark matter fraction of the KROSS galaxies within 2.2 $r_e$ (~9.5 kpc).
+A median dark matter fraction of $f{\rm DM} = 65 \pm 12$ per cent is inferred which is in excellent agreement with the median value extracted at the same redshift from the EAGLE hydrodynamical simulation of $f{\rm DM} = 67 \pm 8$ per cent and with that of local disc galaxies ( $f{\rm DM} = 68$ per cent, within 2.2 $r_e$ , Courteau & Dutton 2015).

-The stability of the discs is measured using the Toomre Q parameter, with the result that the rotation dominated, typical star-forming galaxies at $z \sim 1$ are consistent with being marginally (un)stable ( $Q \sim 1$ , see also Förster Schreiber et al. 2006; Genzel et al. 2011; Wisnioski et al. 2015; Swinbank et al. 2012a).
+The stability of the discs is measured using the Toomre Q parameter, with the result that the rotation dominated, typical star-forming galaxies at $z \sim 1$ are consistent with being marginally (un)stable

+$(Q \sim 1$ , see also Förster Schreiber et al. 2006; Genzel et al. 2011; Wisnioski et al. 2015; Swinbank et al. 2012b).
 Instabilities such as these are thought to create high gas density regions, inducing galaxy-wide star formation (Elmegreen 2002; Li et al. 2005) and are therefore likely to be the reason for the increase in the average sSFR of the main sequence to z = 1 (Elbaz et al. 2011) and the elevated SFRD of the Universe.